 The middle school PTO is seeking parents who want to be involved with the ROCK Events throughout the year that benefit students in grades 6, 7 and 8.
 The PTO and is always looking for volunteers.
 The membership campaign is kicked off each year at the middle school orientations.
 All parents and guardians are invited to join this organization.
-PTO meets the first Thursday of the month at 7:00 P.M. in room A102 of the middle school.
+PTO meets the first Tuesday of the month at 7:00 P.M. in room A102 of the middle school.
 The dates are on the middle school home page.

-Information including the bylaws, officers, announcements and meeting minutes is posted on the middle school's website under the PTO channel (www.jsasd.k12.pa.us).
-If you are interested in getting involved or would like more information, please contact Nathan Allen, PTO President, at 517.974.6304.
+If you are interested in getting involved or would like more information, please contact Angela Waldman, PTO President, via Jsamspto@gmail.com or via Facebook: @JerseyShoreAreaMiddleSchoolPTO